-It’s no secret that green is the colour used when it comes to things of the environment.
-“The brands” are aware of this and as such they go around painting everything about them green to attract people.
+It’s no secret that green is the color used when it comes to things of the environment.
+“The brands” are aware of this and as such, they go around painting everything about them green to attract people.
 One might see this and go “oh green.
 Nice.
 They’re into the environment.”
 You need to watch out because not all that screams green actually is green.
-It might just be black in disguise – no shade to black colour.
+It might just be black in disguise – no shade to black color.
 I actually love black.

 There’s a lot of this going around now.
 False promises can be in the form of a brand promising to plant trees or donating to a certain environmental cause for every product purchased.
-Let’s take tree planting for exampls.
+Let’s take tree planting for example.
 Don’t get me wrong, I’m a big fan of trees.
-You can call me a tree planting advocate.
+You can call me a tree-planting advocate.
 There’s the need to plant now more than ever and “the brands” are aware.

-When it comes to labelling, products are sprinkled with terms like green, eco-friendly, sustainably, with a little bit of recyclable, no plastic, cruelty free, vegan here and there, and a touch of no toxic chemical, organic, biodegradable, natural, compostable – to name a few.
-It’s very easy for one to fall for such greenwash because every eco-conscious individual looks out for some or most of these stuff.
+When it comes to labeling, products are sprinkled with terms like green, eco-friendly, sustainably, with a little bit of recyclable, no plastic, cruelty-free, vegan here and there, and a touch of no toxic chemical, organic, biodegradable, natural, compostable – to name a few.
+It’s very easy for one to fall for such greenwash because every eco-conscious individual looks out for some or most of this stuff.
 If these claims are actually legit, they will be backed up.
 If they aren’t, run.
 It’s a trap.